 There are few experiences more romantic than enjoying a meal with the person you love.
-Luckily, London isn’t short on enchanting dining spots, whether it’s the grand dining room at The Wolseley, Hakkasan’s sultry glamour or Tom Aikens’ gloriously intimate new offering in Belgravia, a table at any one of these spots is guaranteed to sweep you off your feet.
+Luckily, London isn’t short of enchanting dining spots, whether it’s candlelit intimacy at Andrew Edmunds, Hakkasan’s sultry glamour or the glorious new Mount St Restaurant in Mayfair, a table at any one of these spots is guaranteed to sweep you off your feet.
 Here, we’ve rounded up the most romantic London restaurants for Valentine’s Day and beyond.

 The Most Romantic London Restaurants

 Scott’s in Mayfair has been a byword for serving the finest seafood in a glamorous setting ever since it first opened in 1968 – now it’s brought its tried and tested recipe to Zone 4, with a glittering new venue in Richmond.
 Situated on the banks of the Thames, few could fail to be charmed by its location, with floor-to-ceiling windows making the most of the waterside views and a charming al-fresco terrace made for hot summer days.
 Inside, there’s an impressive dining hall set across two floors, as well as an opulent Champagne and crustacean bar.
 Smartly waistcoated staff set the scene, weaving in between tables to deliver silver platters of oysters, baked spiced crab and caviar, but there’s a party vibe here come the weekend, with a live DJ and music every Thursday to Saturday.

 4 Whittaker Avenue, Richmond, London, TW9 1EH